warrox/warrox/README.md

 ### Hi there <IMG SRC="https://raw.githubusercontent.com/blackcater/blackcater/main/images/Hi.gif" width="40px" height="40px">

 After 9 years of managing restaurants in Paris, and always being passionate about technology, I decided to found my own mobile game studio.
 More recently, I've reconverted to software development 🧑‍💻.
+I'm really passionate about Web3 and, more deeply, about the immersive experience via the "metaverse" and everything that goes with it.
 ---

 #### 🧑‍💻 Tech Stack: